AltspaceVR/altspacevr-project-sdk-tutorial/README.md

 You will be upgrading an example in the [SDK repo](https://github.com/AltspaceVR/AltspaceSDK), so start by forking the repo and cloning a local copy.
 The existing [Getting Started](https://developer.altvr.com/get-started/) page should help you get your development environment running.

-For the sake of this project, we are considering that a hypothetical tutorial series has already been started.
-The existing example you pick will be considered the completed steps of tutorial #3 in this series.
-The upgrades you make (and the matching tutorial) will be considered tutorial #4.

 As a seed, some potential options for upgrades are:
 - Add another feature from three.js
 - Utilize another [Altspace API](http://altspacevr.github.io/AltspaceSDK/doc/)
 - Integrate a useful third-party library
 - Restructure the code in a specifically better way

-These modifications do not need to be extensive, but they should be involved enough to demonstrate your abilities.
+These modifications do not need to be extensive, but they should be involved enough to demonstrate your coding abilities.

 # Part 2 - Write a Matching Tutorial

-Your intention in the tutorial should be to teach a SDK developer the new APIs, libraries, or techniques you are using in your upgrade.
+For the sake of this project, we will imagine that the tutorial you are writing is part of a larger series.
+Please write a tutorial that walks your reader through adding the new APIs, libraries, or techniques you are using in your upgrade.
+A useful context may be that the example you have upgraded was the previous tutorial, and the tutorial you are writing is a continuation of the series.

 You have two options for creating your tutorial:
   1. Use Markdown (http://dillinger.io/ is a pretty decent editor)